It’s August, Nation of Swifties. You gotta bring those Christmas lights down.

 While we’re pointing at the top picks, I have mention two sonic delicacies.
 “Death By A Thousand Cuts” just haunts me the moment it plays (this is my current favourite track on the album).
 This is such a well crafted song that’s somewhere between a banger and a ballad and it’s such a complex relationship between melody and lyrics that makes me laugh and cry at once.
 Just a step behind is “Miss Americana and the Heartbreak Prince” which has a rhythm and feel that reminds me of 1989’s “Style” so much that it feels like its long lost brother.
 Definitely there are some 80’s vibes in a lot of the tracks of the album.

 “The Man” has the right message wrapped around in a great song that I wish mainstream could listen to, a song with lyrics that jaded critics and detractors would never believe comes from the Sparkly Dressed.
 “London Boy” is a fun little romp, a playful delight of fun that plays off like a wink and a nudge.
 “I Think He Knows” has a high pitched chorus that I first thought I could live without but now I find endearing.
-Just a step behind I’d put “I Forgot That You Existed” and “Daylight” which are still strong listening choices.
+Just a step behind I’d put “I Forgot That You Existed” which is a strong listening choices.

 Now, I know that it feels like after three tiers the track list is going to have some filler, but I think these are just a step below my favourite range and still sound great.
 “The Archer”, “Afterglow” and “It’s Nice To Have A Friend” all have their brilliant moments and would be top tier on any other album but this one.

-I guess I’m leaving “False God” on the first non-favourite tier.
-It’s not bad, it just doesn’t leave me with anything memorable afterwards.
-To a slightly lesser extent, “You Need To Calm Down” goes here too, as I found it lyrically empowering but melodically average, if that makes sense.
+“You Need To Calm Down” might be included on the scarce listings of my non-favorite songs.
+I found it lyrically empowering but melodically average, if that makes sense.
 At this level, they’re both still enjoyable to listen.
 I wouldn’t skip them, but I would not play them alone.